 A: Systemic sexism within the industry has proven time and again that women must work harder to have our voices heard, and it is integral that we work together to make sure the voices of minorities and First Nations people are heard alongside ours.
 We should see no difference and have all of our stories be equal, no matter what our gender or background.

 Two married Canadian authors are in the kitchen.
 The husband reads the paper while his wife makes eggs and toast.
 Suddenly, she looks at him and goes, “Make love to me right this minute.”
 Even though his bones have started to show wear after years of working in the nickel mine, he grabs her with his rough and calloused hands and tears the robe from her body.
-Afterwards, the lie there on the table and he says, “Why did you ask me to do that?”
+Afterward, they lie there on the table.
+He says, “Why did you ask me to do that?”
 She looks at him with eyes that seem younger than they have in years and goes, “I had forgotten what it was like to be pressed up against your skin.
 We have spent too many years in the winter of our marriage.”
 They feel better and kiss deeply, as though for the first time, but all over again.